engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 Now we are able to run the dev server!

-But, we still have some warning about our peer dependencies.
+But, we still have some warnings about our peer dependencies.
 If we run `npm ls` for some of the packages that are missing peers, we see more errors.

 <!-- Before installing peer dependencies, I like to check to see if another version of that package is already installed: